 Bus Eireann and Local Link provide a regular bus service to and from Kilrush and Ennis.
-This service provides an alternative to the private car for local residents and visitors and encourages a modal shift to a more sustainable transport option.
+This service Bus Eireann provide a regular bus service serving Ennistymon and Lahinch.
+TFI Local Link Limerick Clare provides connections to Ennistymon through its C5 Ennis-Corofin-Lisdoonvarna-Ballyvaughan-Ennistymon service on Tuesdays.
+These services provides an alternative to the private car for local residents and visitors and encourages a modal shift to a more sustainable transport option.